 A Common Childhood Disability Hidden in Plain Sight

-Dr. Tiffany Hogan and her research team are working to raise public awareness of Developmental Language Disorder, a condition most people have never heard of.
+Dr. Tiffany Hogan and her research team are working to raise public awareness of Developmental Language Disorder, a condition which most people have never heard of.

 When Tiffany Hogan tells parents their child has dyslexia, a condition that makes it difficult to read words on a page, they are understandably concerned.
 So they begin educating themselves by buying books, looking at advocacy websites, and seeking qualified tutors to help their child.
 When she tells parents their child has a condition called DLD, it’s another story.